ISO 9001:2015 Certification Process: Expert Insights

 Step 1: Preparation

-The first step addresses the preparation needed to achieve ISO 9001 certification at your small or midsize company.
-Don't cut corners during this phase!
-Preparing well not only affects the immediate success of your certification project but also the sustainability of the quality management system.
+Achieving ISO 9001 certification can bring numerous benefits to small or midsize companies, but proper preparation is essential for success.
+This stage not only affects the immediate outcome of the certification project, but also the long-term sustainability of the quality management system.

-No matter how you pursue certification, your company needs an ISO 9001 point person (often called "ISO 9001 Management Representative") who is responsible for achieving and maintaining certification.
-It's often a quality manager or executive, but could be anybody with sufficient authority to implement and change operational processes.
-We also recommend that companies with multiple locations apply a decentralized approach and appoint additional local management reps.
-Done right, you'll gain flexibility and simplicity from this setup.
+Regardless of the approach taken, companies pursuing certification require an ISO 9001 point person (often referred to as "ISO 9001 Management Representative") who is responsible for achieving and maintaining certification.
+Typically, this individual should be a quality manager or executive but can be anyone with sufficient authority to implement and change operational processes.
+We strongly advise companies with multiple locations to take a decentralized approach and appoint local management reps.
+If performed properly, this approach offers flexibility and simplicity.

-If you are in charge of getting your company ISO 9001 certified and manage the quality system thereafter, you'll need to be familiar with the ISO 9001:2015 standard, understand its requirements and how to apply them at your own company.
-You'll also need to be able to plan and execute the certification project.
+If you are managing the certification process and quality system, you must understand the ISO 9001:2015 standard and its requirements and know how to apply them within your company.
+You must also be able to plan and execute the certification project.

 Gain Executive Support

-Given the typical time constraints of top managers, we recommend a concise online course.
+Given the typical time constraints of top managers, we recommend our concise online course.

 Define the Scope

-Rather than applying ISO 9001 to every part of your organization, you could exclude specific departments, products or locations.
-Or you could roll out your certification gradually, starting with the most critical functions.
-The pros and cons of limiting the scope of ISO, though, need to be carefully considered.
-There is much to be gained by uniformly applying ISO 9001 to the entire organization.
+Instead of applying ISO 9001 to the entire organization, you can exclude certain products, departments, or locations.
+Alternatively, you could gradually roll out certification, starting with critical functions.
+However, the pros and cons of limiting the scope need careful consideration.
+Uniformly applying ISO 9001 to your organization's entire scope can bring significant benefits.

 Create Enthusiasm

-This must not be delayed.
-Inform your staff about ISO before rumors start.
-Show them how ISO 9001 certification will not only benefit your company but also each employee.
-Explain the positive effects on work processes, employee satisfaction, and job security.
-Get them motivated to take part in the ISO project.
+Ensure your staff is familiar with ISO before rumors start.
+Enlighten them on how ISO 9001 certification can benefit the company as well as individual employees.
+Explain its positive effects on job security, employee satisfaction, and work processes to motivate them to become stakeholders in the ISO project.

-The easiest and most flexible way to generate buy-in is a short online course.
-An alternative is a short motivational video or a customized live course that can be conducted on-site or via video conference.
+The easiest and most flexible way to generate buy-in is by offering our online awareness course that can be taken at any time.

 Conduct a Gap Analysis

-Many companies will find a gap analysis useful to judge the extent to which their organization is already ISO 9001 compliant and where gaps exist.
-The results will help you determine where implementation efforts should be concentrated.
+Conducting a gap analysis can be useful in assessing how compliant your organization is with ISO 9001 and the areas where gaps exist.
+This information will help you identify which implementation efforts require more focus.
 You'll be able to prepare a better project plan with more accurate milestones and target dates.
-ISO 9001 consultants use the gap analysis to familiarize themselves with your company.
+ISO 9001 consultants use gap analysis to familiarize themselves with your company.

 Plan Your Project

-We recommend keeping your project planning simple.
-Focus on implementation steps, milestones, and target dates, and assign responsibilities.
-Small and midsize companies, in particular, should try to avoid Gantt charts and the sort of complexities likely to arise from bloated steering committees.
+We suggest that project planning should be simple, focusing on implementation steps, milestones, target dates, and assigning responsibilities.
+Small and midsize companies should avoid Gantt charts and complexities that may arise from bloated steering committees.

-Good certification kits simplify the planning phase.
-But you could also utilize our handy ISO 9001 implementation checklist to formulate a plan with responsibilities and target dates.
-Another option is to have a consultant develop a custom plan for you.
+Good certification kits simplify this phase, but you could also utilize our helpful ISO 9001 implementation checklist to create a plan with responsibilities and timelines, or have a consultant develop a custom plan that best suits your needs.

 Step 2: Documentation